MateoAltamirano/Algorithmya/README.md

 ### Methods Sidebar

-Practice and how the main methods from each data structure work!
+Practice how the main methods from each data structure work!

 ### Data Structure Visualizer

-See how the data structure gets build!
+See how the data structures gets built!

 ## Contact